Bulent Altan: SpaceX – Falcon 1 (2004–2009)

 Upon the end of Bulent Altan's studies and while working on a cubesat project at Stanford he was approached by Elon Musk to join SpaceX.
 As technical manager initially and later director he led the company's avionics, guidance, navigation, and control (GNC) team and was instrumental to the Falcon 1 launch campaign on Omelek Island that resulted in the first privately funded, liquid-fueled spacecraft to reach orbit.

 Space X – Falcon 9 & Dragon (2009–2014)

-After initial successes and while working on Falcon 9 Altan became first senior director and then VP of Avionics & GNC and hence one of the four technical vice presidents of SpaceX working alongside Tom Mueller (VP Propulsion), Timothy Buzza (VP of Launch) and Mark Jucosa (VP of Structures) as well as VP of Assurance Hans Koenigsmann.
+After initial successes and while working on Falcon 9 Altan became first senior director and then VP of Avionics & GNC and hence one of the four technical vice presidents of SpaceX working alongside Tom Mueller (VP Propulsion), Timothy Buzza (VP of Launch) and Mark Juncosa (VP of Structures) as well as VP of Assurance Hans Koenigsmann.
 He later went on to work with his team on the Dragon capsule used to resupply the International Space Station (ISS) with cargo until he first left SpaceX in 2014.